For something a bit different today, let’s talk about eco-anxiety.

 Let me let you into my secret as to how I keep my eco-anxiety in check.

 While I write here on Moral Fibres on a regular basis on green living, as much as I try to be upbeat and positive, it’s not all sunshine and roses.
 I’ve always been upfront and honest about my struggles and challenges with green living.
 One of my first posts in 2013 was about eco-perfectionism and why it’s counterproductive.
-I’ve mentioned briefly my struggles with veganism on my about page and about my struggles with avoiding palm oil.
+I’ve mentioned briefly my struggles with veganism on my about page and in the past about my struggles with avoiding palm oil.
 So yes, I happily put my hands up and admit there are things that I don’t do so well at.

 Think About The Things You Do Well At